aleksyprok/nuclear_fusion_2024_code/README.md

 ### Step 7: Run the code.

 After the code has finished compiling.
-Edit `nuclear_fusion_2024_code/shell_scripts/run.sh` and ensure the setting are ok.
+Edit `nuclear_fusion_2024_code/shell_scripts/run.sh` and ensure the settings are ok.
 You may need to edit the lines that read
 ```
 #SBATCH --ntasks=248
 #SBATCH --array=0-247